-It makes good sense to spend the fall term investigating the

-university system in Australia and New Zealand by reading, talking to returned students, attending the study abroad fair, study abroad information meetings and advising sessions, looking over university web pages, and talking with your academic advisor.
+It makes good sense to spend the fall term investigating the university system in Australia and New Zealand by reading, talking to returned students, attending the study abroad fair, study abroad information meetings and advising sessions, looking over university web pages, and talking with your academic advisor (this should not be left to the last minute as faculty are often more difficult to contact during winter term).
+Students should discuss with their advisor where they are considering applying to study abroad, their academic rationale, and the courses they hope to take abroad.

-Please note: students should meet with Stacey Thebodo in International Programs during fall semester to discuss their study abroad plans (make an appointment online:
+Please note: students are strongly encouraged to meet with Stacey Thebodo in International Programs during fall semester to discuss their study abroad plans (make an appointment here: https://studyabroad.middlebury.edu/index.cfm?FuseAction=StaffMa in.Home).

-https://studyabroad.middlebury.edu/index.cfm?FuseAction=StaffMa in.Home).

 January is a good time to complete university applications, most of which are available online.
-Generally, they are not difficult and there is usually no application fee.
 Note that many universities in Australia and New Zealand require a 3.0 grade point average to apply.
 Middlebury students with a 3.0 or above will likely be admitted to many of the universities to which they apply.

 It is important to be aware that several universities in Australia and New Zealand tend to attract Middlebury students in large numbers.
 Since attending a university abroad with a significant number of Middlebury students can negatively affect the experience abroad, students are encouraged to seek out universities that not only have few Middlebury students, but also have relatively low numbers of U.S. students.
-Returned students verify that this enhances successful integration and helps to avoid the pitfall of hanging out exclusively with American students.
+Returned students verify that this enhances successful integration and helps to avoid the pitfall of hanging out exclusively with U.S. students.